 First up?
 Your eyebrows.
-Go ahead and invest in a solid pair of tweezers, or even a tiny electric trimmer, and clean up the hairs between your eyes first.
+Clean up the hairs between your eyes first.
+Go ahead and invest in a solid pair of tweezers.

 2. Embrace your inner Silver Fox

-When it comes to a guys’ grooming guide for your 50s, we would be remiss not to talk about the hair on your head.
+When it comes to a guys’ grooming guide for your 50s and beyond, we would be remiss not to talk about the hair on your head.

 Guys who still have their hair at this age are likely graying, headed toward white.
-It’s generally better to avoid the shoe-polish dye-job (though Just For Men honestly has some great products for a solid salt-and-pepper look).
+It’s generally better to avoid the shoe-polish dye-job (though, pro tip: Just For Men has some great products for maintaining a solid salt-and-pepper look).

-As your hair continues to get lighter, you might notice it’s turning yellow, too.
+As your hair lightens up, you might notice it’s actually turning yellow, too.
 No, you’re not a late-in-life blonde.
 The yellow color comes from environmental factors (pollution, water quality, cigarette smoke), and it’s easy to combat.
-Pick up a silvering” shampoo to ensure a radiant Gandalf mane, not a dishwater yellow Richard Branson shag.
+Pick up a silvering” shampoo like the American Crew product above to ensure a radiant Gandalf mane, not a dishwater yellow Richard Branson shag.

 Plus, you’ll never have to pay for a haircut again.
 Bonus!

-Most conversations about grooming focus on surface-level fixes (we know, we know, it’s a shallow field), but you can make some changes that are more than skin deep.
-In addition to eating well, hydrating, and drinking plenty of water, there are supplements on the market that will also help you look your best.
+Most conversations about grooming focus on surface-level fixes, but you can make some changes that are more than skin deep.
+In addition to eating well, hydrating, and drinking plenty of water, there are supplements on the market that will also help you look and feel your best.

 Viviscal and Biotin are two popular options if you’re looking to strengthen your hair and nails, while brands like Perricone MD boast two-a-day packs designed to enhance not just your skin, but joints, bones, and help fight heart disease and inflammation.

-You may also want to add collagen powder to your daily supplement routine.
+You could also add collagen powder to your daily supplement routine.

-Just like starting an exercise routine, you’ll want to check these out with your doctor first, but supplements are an easy way to look and feel better with minimal effort.
+Just like starting an exercise routine, you’ll want to check these out with your doctor first, but supplements are an easy way to proactively address some hair and skincare changes you might be noticing as you age, with minimal effort.